-At Cannington Performance we take Custom Exhaust & Repairs seriously so you get the best possible exhaust system for your vehicle.
+At Cannington Performance we take Custom Exhausts & Exhaust Repairs seriously so you get the best possible exhaust system for your vehicle.

-A loud roar could signify a hole in your exhaust system
+- A loud roar could signify a hole or crack in your exhaust system

-A tinkling sound could be a problem with your silencer
+- A tinkling sound could be a problem with your Muffler or CAT Converter

-Cannington Performance Custom Exhaust & Repairs in Perth, WA can repair your exhaust whether it be a Muffler Delete, Standard Replacement or a Performance Custom Exhaust Upgrade.
+Cannington Performance Custom Exhausts & Repairs in Perth, WA can repair your exhaust whether it be a Muffler Delete, Standard Replacement or a Performance Custom Exhaust Upgrade.

-Cannington Performance Exhaust does not recommend high-flow catalytic converters for every vehicle.
+Cannington Performance Custom Exhausts does not recommend high-flow catalytic converters for every vehicle.
 To place a high-flow catalytic converter on a small four cylinder (non turbo) car would be a total waste of effort and money.
 Your money would be better spent elsewhere on your vehicle.

-Cannington Performance use and recommend Pacemaker extractors (headers) whenever possible.
+Cannington Performance Custom Exhausts use and recommend Pacemaker extractors (headers) whenever possible.
 Typically, these headers provide a power increase on cars of between 10-25% .
-Pacemaker does not make headers for every application so we do use other brands such as Lukey, Hitech and Hurricane, to name a few.
+Pacemaker does not make headers for every application so we do use other brands such as Manta, XFORCE, Hurricane, to name a few.

-Cannington Performance Exhaust have found that with the correct exhaust system fitted to your vehicle, exhaust gasses escape the engine cyliners with greater ease.
-With less exhaust gas in the cycliner, a greater intake of air/fuel mixture is acheived.
-When you combine this air induction with a K&N Filter, your vehicle breathes properly and as mentioned the cycliners are empty allowing in more air/fuel mixture on the intake stroke of the engine.
-With more fuel/air mixture in the cyclinder, you gain more power.
+Cannington Performance Custom Exhausts have found that with the correct exhaust system fitted to your vehicle, exhaust gasses escape the engine cylinders with greater ease.
+With less exhaust gas in the cylinder, a greater intake of air/fuel mixture is achieved.
+When you combine this air induction with a K&N Filter, your vehicle breathes properly and as mentioned the cylinders are empty allowing in more air/fuel mixture on the intake stroke of the engine.
+With more fuel/air mixture in the cylinder, you gain more power.